Neville Hewitt (American football): Miami Dolphins

-2015

-On May 2, 2015, Hewitt signed with the Miami Dolphins as an undrafted free agent following the conclusion of the 2015 NFL Draft.
-He made his NFL debut on September 13, 2015, against the Washington Redskins.
+On May 2, 2015, Hewitt signed with the Miami Dolphins as an undrafted free agent following the conclusion of the 2015 NFL draft.
+He made his NFL debut on September 13 against the Washington Redskins.
 On November 22, he made first career start against the Dallas Cowboys and posted his first career interception.
-On January 3, 2016, Hewitt made a season-high six tackles one pass breakup against the New England Patriots.
+On January 3, 2016, Hewitt made a season-high six tackles and one pass breakup against the New England Patriots.
 He finished his rookie season with 39 tackles and an interception.

-2016

-On December 4, 2016, Hewitt recorded his first-career fumble recovery against the Baltimore Ravens.
-On December 17, he made his first-career sack against the New York Jets.
+On December 4, Hewitt recorded his first career fumble recovery against the Baltimore Ravens.
+On December 17, he made his first career sack against the New York Jets.
 A week later, Hewitt recorded a career-high nine tackles against the Buffalo Bills.
 He made five tackles in the AFC wild card game against the Pittsburgh Steelers.

-2017

 On September 2, 2017, Hewitt was waived by the Dolphins.
-On October 9, 2017, he was re-signed to the Dolphins' practice squad.
-He was promoted to the active roster on November 22, 2017.
+On October 9, he was re-signed to the Dolphins' practice squad.
+He was promoted to the active roster on November 22.

 New York Jets

-2018

-On March 28, 2018, Hewitt signed one-year contract with the New York Jets.
+On March 28, 2018, Hewitt signed a one-year contract with the Jets.
 He played in 16 games with four starts, recording 39 combined tackles and 1.5 sacks.

-2019

 On March 13, 2019, Hewitt re-signed with the Jets.

-In week 1 against the Buffalo Bills, Hewitt intercepted Josh Allen once as the Jets lost 17–16.
+In Week 1 against the Bills, Hewitt intercepted Josh Allen once as the Jets lost 17–16.

-In week 2 against the Cleveland Browns.
+In Week 2 against the Cleveland Browns.
 Hewitt recorded 8 tackles and sacked Baker Mayfield once in the 23–3 loss.

-In week 11 against the Washington Redskins, Hewitt intercepted a pass thrown by Dwayne Haskins in the 34–17 win.
+In Week 11 against the Redskins, Hewitt intercepted a pass thrown by quarterback Dwayne Haskins in the 34–17 win.

-2020

-On March 25, 2020, Hewitt re-signed with the Jets.
-He started all 16 games in 2020, leading the team with a career-high 134 tackles, along with 2.0 sacks, four passes defensed, and one interception.
+On March 25, 2020, Hewitt re-signed for a third season with the Jets.
+He started all 16 games, leading the team with a career-high 134 tackles, along with 2.0 sacks, four passes defensed, and one interception.